Two police body cameras capture the struggle leading to George Floyd's death - NewsChannel 3-12

 Chauvin is charged with second-degree murder, third-degree murder and second-degree manslaughter.
 Lane, Kueng and Thao are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 All four officers were fired.

 Chauvin’s attorney declined to comment when CNN viewed the footage in July.
-Thao’s and Kueng’s attorneys have declined repeated requests for comment.
+None of the officers has entered a plea, but Thao’s and Lane’s attorneys have requested their clients’ cases be dismissed, and Kueng intends to plead not guilty, his attorney said.

 Lane’s attorney, Earl Gray, says Lane asked twice if Floyd should be moved to his side, but Chauvin, a veteran, told Lane that Floyd was fine and to keep him there till an ambulance arrived, according to a court motion.